ornl-ssd/python-dev-env/_episodes/03-pydev.md

 `fib` function yet.
 This is in contrast to normal Python development, where undefined functions or variables are only discovered during execution of the probram.

-Next, move the cursor to the line before the `if` statement and enter `def fib(n):`.
-As you type, you will see PyDev making suggestions about what could be entered, and when you enter the first `(`, PyDev will add `):` automatically.
+Next, move the cursor to the line before the `if` statement and enter "def fib(n):".
+As you type, you will see PyDev making suggestions about what could be entered, and when you enter the first "(", PyDev will add "):" automatically.
 This is know as *code completion*, and reduces the amount of typing you need to do significantly.
-After you type the parameter `n` you have two choices.
+After you type the parameter "n" you have two choices.
 You can place the cursor after the `:` and hit **Enter** to start a new line, or you can just type **Shift + Enter** and PyDev will move to the next line automatically.
 Now type the rest of the function body: